Nintendo Switch deals for Black Friday 2022: Best early offers on consoles, games and bundles - NewsBreak

 ‘Splatoon 3’: Was £49.99, now £36.99, Amazon.co.uk

-This one isn’t technically a Black Friday deal, considering Amazon hasn’t actually launched its Black Friday discounts yet, but the ecommerce giant has already put the competitive splat-em-up Splatoon 3 game on sale.
+This one isn’t technically a Black Friday deal, but the ecommerce giant has put the competitive splat-em-up Splatoon 3 game on sale.
 Released just two months ago, you can already save 26 per cent at Amazon ahead of Black Friday.

 In our round-up of the best Nintendo Switch games , our writer said: “It’s one of the most enjoyable and accessible multiplayer experiences currently available on the Switch.
 By sticking to its guns (or paint rollers), Nintendo has crafted a competitive shooter with near-universal appeal in both its presentation and simplistic take on team-based deathmatches.”